ceydas/fullstack-admin-panel/README.md

 ## Areas of Improvement
 * Error handling and warning dialogs.
-* Hard coded error messages in the frontend
+* Hard coded error messages in the frontend.
+* Handling API key rotation and encryption.

 ## Front End Screenshots - Desktop